← Back to ArticlesTraining Tips

 What Actually Works

-Choose Something You Don't Hate
+Choose Something You Do not Hate

 This sounds obvious but people ignore it constantly.
 They pick exercise based on what they think they should do rather than what they might actually enjoy.